Peter Jefferson: Early life

-Jefferson was born at a settlement called Osbornes along the James River in what is now Chesterfield County, Virginia and was the son of Captain Thomas Jefferson, a large property owner, and Mary Field, who was the daughter of Major Peter Field of New Kent County and granddaughter of Henry Soane of the Virginia House of Burgesses.
+Jefferson was born at a settlement called Osbornes along the James River in present-day Chesterfield County, Virginia, the son of Captain Thomas Jefferson (1679–1731), a large property owner, and Mary Field (1680–1715), who was the daughter of Major Peter Field of New Kent County, Virginia, and granddaughter of Henry Soane (1622–1661), a member of the Virginia House of Burgesses.
 Jefferson's mother, Mary Field Jefferson, died when he was eight years of age.
+Peter Jefferson had several brothers and sisters including Judith Jefferson (1698–1786) who married George Farrar (1692–1772), Thomas Jefferson (1700–1723), and Field Jefferson (1702–1765).
 During his childhood, he learned about plantation management from his father.
 When he was 18 years of age, he managed his father's plantations.
 His father died when he was 24 years of age.

 He did not receive any formal education while young, but according to his son Thomas Jefferson, he nevertheless "read much and improved himself" and provided for education for his children.
 He was the fourth child of six children.